kael558/LanguageLearner/README.md

 Practice mode:
 1. Read sentences
 2. See your pronunciation mistakes
+3. Play the audio of both ElevenLabs and your audio to compare the difference
 ## 🔧 How it works
 It uses a proxy api with:
  - ElevenLabs for realistic tts